mediafly/extensions-documentation/interactives.md

 	Example:
 		GET mfly://data/download/status/[id]
 		Result:
-        { "exceed": 0.34 }
+        { "cellularExceeded": 0.34 }

+	Example:
+		GET mfly://data/download/status/[id]
+		Result:
+        { "storageExceeded": true }

-*Availability:* iOS, Android (soon)
+*Availability:* iOS (586+ for storageExceeded), Android (2.22.98+)

 #### Add to Downloader
 *mflyCommands.js:* mflyCommands.addToDownloader(_id_) <br>
-*URL:* mfly://control/addToDownloader/[id]<br>
+*URL:* mfly://data/addToDownloader/[id]<br>
 *Description:* Instruct the app to add an item to the Downloader.
 Response code 200 = item was added to the Downloader.
 Response code 404 if id is not found.<br>
+*Availability:* iOS, Android, Windows 8

+#### Remove from Downloader
+*mflyCommands.js:* mflyCommands.removeFromDownloader(_id_) <br>
+*URL:* mfly://data/removeFromDownloader/[id]<br>
+*Description:* Instruct the app to remove the item from the Downloader.
+Response code 200 = item was removed from the Downloader.
+Response code 404 if id is not found.<br>
-*Availability:* iOS, Android (soon)
+*Availability:* iOS, Android, Windows 8

 #### mflyDownloadStatus
 Interactives can listen for changes to total download status with mflyDownloadStatus.
 This function is called approximately once per second while a download is being conducted.
 The Interactive simply needs to implement this function and take some (short-running) action.
-The parameter is a JSON object that indicates progress percentage as a decimal from 0 to 1, and fail count as an integer.
+The parameter is a JSON object that indicates progress percentage as a decimal from 0 to 1, fail count as an integer, and number of items for whom storage has been exceeded.

 	Example:
 	    function mflyDownloadStatus(obj) {
-			// obj = { 'progress': 0.12, 'fails': 1 }
+			// obj = { 'progress': 0.12, 'fails': 1, 'storageExceeded': 3 }
 			// Handle download status object
 		}

-*Availability:* iOS, Android (soon)
+*Availability:* iOS (586+ for storageExceeded), Android (2.22.98+)

 ### Notifications